-In light of the analysis of the proposed health budget for FY2025, this policy brief make the following recommendations:
+In light of the analysis of the proposed health budget for FY2026, this policy brief makes the following recommendations:

-- Adopting a more balanced approach to budget allocation between developmental initiatives and operational needs of the health sector. - Establishing an extensive monitoring and evaluation framework to track the progress and impact of development initiatives, ensuring that funds are used effectively and efficiently. - Simplifying Bangladesh's tobacco tax system to decrease the affordability of cigarettes through price rises caused by - Replacing the ad valorem tax, calculated based on a percentage of the retail price, with a specific tax set per pack to streamline the government's administrative process significantly. - Allowing the market to determine appropriate pricing and generate tax income by implementing a uniform specific tax that is not influenced by the price of the tobacco
+- Adopting a more balanced approach to budget allocation between developmental initiatives and operational needs of the health sector. - Establishing an extensive monitoring and evaluation framework to track the progress and impact of development initiatives, ensuring that funds are used effectively and efficiently. - Simplifying Bangladesh's tobacco tax system to decrease the affordability of cigarettes through price rises caused by taxes. - Replacing the ad valorem tax, calculated based on a percentage of the retail price, with a specific tax set per pack to streamline the government's administrative process significantly. - Allowing the market to determine appropriate pricing and generate tax income by implementing a uniform specific tax that is not influenced by the price of the tobacco product but based only on the number of sales and implementing a uniform specific excise duty of BDT 10 per cigarette stick on all cigarettes in FY2026.

-- product but based only on the number of sales and implementing a uniform specific excise duty of BDT 10 per cigarette stick on all cigarettes in FY2025. - Implementing a specific excise tax of BDT 3 per stick for all Bidi instead of the current tier classification based on filtering and pack size, allowing the price of Bidi to be determined by the market. - Imposing a BDT 6 specific excise duty per gram (gm) of Jarda and Gul in FY2025, allowing the market to determine the price of Jarda and Gul. - Increasing the Health Development Surcharge on cigarettes and other tobacco products from 1 per cent to 5 per cent and the VAT on cigarettes and other tobacco products from 15 per cent to 20 per cent in FY2025. - Increasing the corporate tax on all companies manufacturing tobacco products from 45 per cent in FY2024 to 50 per cent in FY2025, with the associated surcharge increasing from 2.5 per cent in FY2024 to 5 per cent in FY2025. - Increasing the corporate tax on all companies manufacturing tobacco products to 55 per cent and increasing the associated surcharge to 7.5 per cent in 2026 when Bangladesh graduates from the LDC group. - Removing the supplementary duty on soft drinks and energy drinks and replacing it with a specific excise duty of BDT 0.10 per millilitre (ml) or BDT 100 per litre (l) on soft drinks and energy drinks produced in Bangladesh in FY2025. - Increasing the VAT on soft drinks and energy drinks from 15 per cent in FY2024 to 20 per cent in FY2025. - Stopping high tariff protection to local sugar-sweetened beverages (SSB) manufacturers through VAT exemptions for imported raw materials. - Exempting the VAT on medicines starting from FY2026 to ensure that medicines remain affordable to all, even after the loss of the TRIPS waiver in 2026. - Implementing a plan to protect the local pharmaceutical industry and help retain its competitiveness in the global market after the LDC graduation in 2026, allowing low-income groups to access medicines and other pharmaceutical products at an affordable price.
+- Implementing a specific excise tax of BDT 3 per stick for all Bidi instead of the current tier classification based on filtering and pack size, allowing the price of Bidi to be determined by the market. - Imposing a BDT 6 specific excise duty per gram (gm) of Jarda and Gul in FY2026, allowing the market to determine the price of Jarda and Gul. - Increasing the Health Development Surcharge on cigarettes and other tobacco products from 1 per cent to 5 per cent and the VAT on cigarettes and other tobacco products from 15 per cent to 20 per cent in FY2026. - Increasing the corporate tax on all companies manufacturing tobacco products from 45 per cent in FY2025 to 55 per cent in FY2026, with the associated surcharge increasing from 2.5 per cent in FY2025 to 7.5 per cent in FY2026, when Bangladesh graduates from the LDC group. - Removing the supplementary duty on soft drinks and energy drinks and replacing it with a specific excise duty of BDT 0.10 per millilitre (ml) or BDT 100 per litre (l) on soft drinks and energy drinks produced in Bangladesh in FY2026. - Increasing the VAT on soft drinks and energy drinks from 15 per cent in FY2025 to 20 per cent in FY2026. - Stopping high tariff protection to local sugar-sweetened beverages (SSB) manufacturers through VAT exemptions for imported raw materials. - Exempting the VAT on medicines starting from FY2026 to ensure that medicines remain affordable to all, even after the loss of the TRIPS waiver in 2026. - Implementing a plan to protect the local pharmaceutical industry and help retain its competitiveness in the global market after the LDC graduation in 2026, allowing low-income groups to access medicines and other pharmaceutical products at an affordable price.